MIDS Mappings

 Composition of the Mappings

-The mappings must include most of the following properties as columns, in the order specified.
-Column names must include the proper namespace, even if it is mostly sssom:. _label terms are optional, but if used should be added in the same order as they occur in the list of Mapping terms.
+The mappings MUST include most of the following properties as columns, in the order specified.
+OPTIONAL columns may be omitted.
+Column names MUST include the proper namespace, even if it is mostly sssom:. _label terms from the sssom specification are all optional, but if used should be added in the same order as they occur in the list of Mapping terms.

-• sssom:subject_id: The MIDS element being mapped to.
+• sssom:subject_id: MUST.
+The MIDS element being mapped to.

-• sssom:subject_category: The MIDS level of the MIDS element, specified as mids0 and so on.
+• sssom:subject_category: MUST.
+The MIDS level of the MIDS element, specified as mids:MIDS0 and so on.

 • skos:narrowMatch: The MIDS element may be found in multiple terms of the standard that is being mapped, all of which should have this predicate.
 This is similar to the logic of an OR operator.